mdickinson/bigfloat/Doc/index.rst

    >>> BigFloat(-4.56)
    BigFloat.exact('-4.5599999999999996', precision=53)

-Each BigFloat instance has both a *value* and a *precision*.
-The precision gives the number of bits used to store the significand of the BigFloat.
-The *value* of a (finite, nonzero) BigFloat with precision ``p`` is a real number of the form ``(-1)**sign * m * 2**e`` where ``sign`` is either ``0`` or ``1``, ``m`` is the *significand*, a number in the half-open interval [0.5, 1.0) that can be expressed in the form ``n/2**p`` for some integer ``n``, and ``e`` is an integer giving the *exponent*.
+Each :class:`BigFloat` instance has both a *value* and a *precision*.
+The precision gives the number of bits used to store the significand of the :class:`BigFloat`.
+The *value* of a (finite, nonzero) :class:`BigFloat` with precision ``p`` is a real number of the form ``(-1)**sign * m * 2**e`` where ``sign`` is either ``0`` or ``1``, ``m`` is the *significand*, a number in the half-open interval [0.5, 1.0) that can be expressed in the form ``n/2**p`` for some integer ``n``, and ``e`` is an integer giving the *exponent*.
 In addition, zeros (positive and negative), infinities and NaNs are representable.
-Note that printed form of a BigFloat shows only a decimal approximation to the stored value, for the sake of human readers.
+Note that printed form of a :class:`BigFloat` shows only a decimal approximation to the stored value, for the sake of human readers.

-The precision of newly-constructed BigFloat instances is dictated by the *current precision*, which defaults to 53.
+The precision of newly-constructed :class:`BigFloat` instances is dictated by the *current precision*, which defaults to 53.
 This setting can be overridden by supplying a ``context`` keyword argument to the
 constructor: